Topics on this page

-Divorced spouses may be entitled to one half the wage earner's "full benefit" amount.
+Divorced spouses may be entitled to up to half of the wage earner's "full benefit" amount.
 The full benefit amount is based on the wage earner's work history.
-In 2012, the maximum monthly benefit was $2,513, and in 2013, the maximum benefit was $2,533.
 Divorced spouses may also receive Social Security disability benefits based on their divorced spouse’s earnings record.
-These benefits apply either to divorced opposite sex or same sex couples in many states.

-The amount of your benefits depends upon the work record of your spouse.
+The benefits amount depends upon the work record of your spouse and possibly your work record.
 You will receive a percentage of your spouse's benefit amount.
-If others also receive a benefit on your spouses work record, your benefits may be reduced if the total amount of benefits paid on a single work record exceeds a family maximum.
+If others also receive a benefit on your spouses work record, then your benefits may be reduced if the total amount of benefits paid on a single work record exceeds a family maximum.

 You must meet all the following conditions:

-- You must be 62 or older (and not entitled to your own social security benefit which is greater than the divorced spouse benefit) and
+- You are 62 or older (and not entitled to your own Social Security benefit that is greater than the divorced spouse benefit); and

 - You must have been divorced for at least 2 years.